ryegodin/ryegodin/README.md

 or even coding DEMO's to them.

 At the University of Waterloo, with all of this online learning, we created a community discord server for our program and year, reaching over 100+ students within the Faculty of
 Science.
-To increase productivity and to practice my JavaScripting skills, I developed a bot to allow new functionalities on Discord to help ease student's stress and to reduce some work to find things.
+To increase productivity and to practice my JavaScript skills, I developed a bot to allow new functionalities on Discord to help ease student's stress and to reduce some work to find things.
 The bot is currently created to have several functionalities, such as Calculus Initial Value Differential Equation calculators, Announcements, a database for punishments to be stored to learn SQL and .db storage.